Ingvar Kärnefelt: Career

-Kärnefelt was the president of the International Association for Lichenology from 1992–1996, and later elected Honorary President of this association for life.
+Kärnefelt was the president of the International Association for Lichenology from 1992 to 1996, and later elected Honorary President of this association for life.
+He organised the IAL2 symposium in the Båstad–Hemmeslöv area in 1992, deliberately keeping costs low by avoiding larger cities.
+At that meeting the Acharius Medals were awarded for the first time and the Mason E. Hale Award for the best thesis, an award he proposed, was instituted.
+As president he also helped coordinate subsequent international meetings in Yokohama (1993) and Vancouver (1994) and joined associated field excursions.
 In the period 1997–2005 he was the editor-in-chief for the journal of the Nordic Lichen Society, Graphis Scripta, and has been on the editorial board of the Nordic Journal of Botany since 2001.